 - Extended time on exams

 - Testing in an alternative format or setting

 - Assistance with note taking

 - Assistance with the physical process of writing exams or papers

 - Individual instruction in the use of adaptive computer equipment

 - Additional academic advising to maximize program and course selection

 - Intervention with faculty or staff on a student's behalf as needed

-Students who take exams in the Office of Accessibility and Accommodations must provide the professor and SAA with at least three days notice.
+Students who take exams in the Office of Accessibility and Accommodation must provide the professor and SAA with at least three days' notice.

 For final exams, two week's notice is required.